 The main concept of our proof uses covering ideas similar to \cite[Theorem 1]{yang_barron} in order to upper bound the mutual information $I(\pi; Y^n)$.
-In summary, we need a find a set of covering centers which are close in \emph{Kullback-Leibler (KL) divergence} to all the possible distributions on $Y^n$ that can occur as outputs of the noisy permutation channel.
+In summary, we need to find a set of covering centers which are close in \emph{Kullback-Leibler (KL) divergence} to all the possible distributions on $Y^n$ that can occur as outputs of the noisy permutation channel.
 Our set of centers need not be a possible distribution over $Y^n$ generated by the channel.
-We will opt for using iid distributions as our set of covering centers.
+We choose to use multinomial distributions as our set of covering centers.

-Let $\mathcal{N}_n$ be a discrete set in $\Delta_{\az-1}$ which we will specify (later) for each $n$ (these will be the covering centers).
+Let $\mathcal{N}_n$ be a discrete set in $\Delta_{\az-1}$ which we specify (later) for each $n$ (this will be the covering centers).
 Mutual information has the property that